GarlicWang/GarlicWang.github.io/_pages/about.md

 Hi!
 I’m an undergraduate student in [Electrical Engineering at National Taiwan University](https://web.ee.ntu.edu.tw/).
 I am currently employed as a Research Assistant in [CFDA & CLIP Labs](https://cfda.csie.org/), [Research Center of Information Technology Center, Academia Sinica](https://www.citi.sinica.edu.tw/).

-My research interest covers Data Science and Natural Language Processing.
-In particular, I aim to optimize the performance of Recommendation System.
+My research interest covers Data Science.
+In particular, I aim to optimize the performance of Recommendation System and develop the algorithm to build a comprehensive knowledge graph.

 Previously, I am actively involved in activities and held numerous events.
 I was the activities officer in the NTU Pop Music club as well 🎤.
 Besides that, I enjoy playing basketball 🏀 and guitar 🎸.
 I was a formal member in NTUEE Basketball Team.